jfed-dev/jfed-activitystreams/README.md

-# jfed-as
+# jfed-activitystream
-Activity Streams 2.0 implementation
+Activity Streams 2.0 implementation in Java.
+Work in progress.